pereaw/port/README.md

 The projects in this section generally focus on cleaning datasets, generating simple statistics, and creating visualizations.
 There may or may not be some modeling being done as well.

+## SQL projects

+I felt the need to upload some sort of more complete work dealing with SQL.
+I only have a few projects in there right now but I am continuously working on SQL problems in general (leetcode/datalemur) and would like to work on another large project.

 ## About

 Hi, my name is Wil Perea.
 I was a professor at a community college and am now working towards a career in data.
 I hold an MS in Biostatistics as well as a BS in Mathematics.
 I have been working on developing my programming skills and general data analysis through various online resources.